caltechlibrary/dataset/README.md

     + Close (collection) - writes changes to collection.json to disc if dirty
     + Delete (collection) - removes a collection from disc
     + Keys (collection) - list of keys in the collection
+    + Select (collection) - returns the request select list, will create the list and append keys if not exist
+    + Clear (collection) - Removes a select list from a collection and disc
+    + List (collection) - returns the names of the available select lists
-+ Record level
++ JSON document level
-    + Create (record) - saves a new JSON blob to disc with given blob name (sets dirty flag on collection)
+    + Create (JSON document) - saves a new JSON blob to disc with given blob name (sets dirty flag on collection)
-    + Read (record) - finds the bucket the record is in and returns the JSON blob
+    + Read (JSON document)) - finds the JSON document in the buckets and returns the JSON document contents
-    + Update (record) - updates an existing blob on disc (sets dirty flag on collection)
+    + Update (JSON document) - updates an existing blob on disc (sets dirty flag on collection)
-    + Delete (record) - removes a JSON blob from its disc (sets the dirty flag on collection)
+    + Delete (JSON document) - removes a JSON blob from its disc (sets the dirty flag on collection)
-    + Path (record) - returns the path to the JSON document
+    + Path (JSON document) - returns the path to the JSON document
++ Select list level
+    + Push (select list) - appends one or more keys to an existing select list
+    + Last (select list) - returns the value of the last key in the select list (non-distructively)
+    + Pop (select list) - returns the last key in select list and removes it
+    + Unshift (select list) - inserts one or more new keys at the beginning of the select list
+    + First (select list) - returns the value of the first key in the select list (non-distructively)
+    + Shift (select list) - returns the first key in a select list and removes it
+    + Rest (select list) - returns values of all keys in the select list except the first

 ## Example